Kanvas33/Data-Cleaning-on-PostgreSQL/README.md

 This project demonstrates **effective data cleaning and transformation techniques using SQL**.
 By following the workflow outlined in the code, the `nashville_housing` table is now **ready for further analysis or reporting**.
 Feel free to explore the code and adapt it to your specific data cleaning needs.

-For any questions or inquiries, please contact me here or at jeff.farias@gmail.com.
+#### For any questions or further information, please feel free to contact me here or at jeff.farias@gmail.com.